pepopowitz/tdd-workshop/module-5/README.md

 The game advances one tick at a time.
 Each tick takes about half a second.
 For every tick, each cell will determine its next state based on its 8 neighbors.

 👉 Hit the "Start" button.
 You should see the green cells dance around, as "life" advances.
-Currently, the cells are configured to randomly replace the previous state.
+Currently, the cells are configured to **randomly** replace the previous state.
 You'll use TDD to remove the randomness!

 👉 Hit the "Stop" button.
 The green cells should stop dancing.
-You may have to click more than once to make them stop.
+You may have to click more than once to make them stop 😬.

 There's no actual reason you need to stop the game - the "Stop" button is there in case you get sick of watching the cells dance.

-## Ground Rules

-### 1. Don't write new code without writing a test first

-### 2. Take turns

-You'll be taking turns writing tests and making them pass, and working together to refactor along the way.

-### 3. Collaborate to define the test cases

-### 4. When you are typing, you decide the code that is written

-You may ask for the other’s opinion, but the other may not force you to write the code a certain way.

-## Let's Play!
+## Get Your Bearings

 👉 Take a look at the `module-5/get-next-state.spec.js` test file.
 This is where you'll be writing your tests for this exercise.

-Currently you'll see one test, named `it('returns a 40x40 grid'...)`.
-This test verifies that when you call getNextState, it returns a 40x40 grid.
+Currently you'll see two tests.
+One verifies that an exception is thrown if no grid is passed; the other verifies that the grid returned is the same size as the grid passed.

 A "grid" is represented as an array of arrays.
 Each child array is a "row" in the grid; each item in a child array is a "cell" in the grid.